GRAM: Spatial general-purpose audio representation models for real-world applications: Downstream evaluation

-\textbf{Model finetuning for downstream tasks:} For downstream evaluation, we followed the HEAR protocol~\citep{HEAR}.
-Specifically, we extracted frozen embeddings from the pretrained models and trained a shallow downstream classifier on these embeddings to assess how well the learned representations generalize to a broad range of tasks without the drawbacks of fine-tuning large, heterogeneous neural networks.
-Details of embedding extraction for the GRAM models can be found in Appendix \ref{gram_embeddings}.
+\textbf{Downstream task evaluation:} Following the HEAR protocol~\citep{HEAR} for downstream task evaluation, we extracted embeddings from the frozen pretrained models and subsequently trained a shallow downstream classifier on these embeddings to assess the extent to which the learned representations generalize across a broad range of tasks.
+We applied this set-up to all benchmark suites - that is, HEAR, NatHEAR and RealSELD - to create a uniform evaluation set-up (for an overview of all tasks, see \autoref{hear_appendix_tasks}).
+The procedure for the GRAM embedding extraction is described in \autoref{gram_embeddings}.

-\textbf{Evaluating sound localization performance:} We evaluate the sound localization performance by calculating the Direction of Arrival (DoA) error $\theta$ between the [$x,y,z$] coordinates of the target sound source on the unit sphere using the arc cosine of the dot product of the unit vectors: $\theta = \arccos(v \cdot \hat{v})$.

-\textbf{Evaluating training efficiency:} We define training efficiency for models trained on AudioSet based on the number of data samples seen during training and the corresponding model performance.

-\textbf{Significance testing: } To evaluate the statistical significance of performance differences between the proposed GRAMs and other approaches, we employed McNemar's test~\citep{McNemar_1947}.
-We corrected for multiple comparisons using the Benjamini-Hochberg False Discovery Rate (FDR-BH) ~\citep{benjaminin}.